 The New North: Vermont’s Wine Country

-But over the past few decades, everything has changed.
+But over the past few decades, everything changed.

-Innovative breeding programs—particularly at the University of Minnesota—have created a new generation of cold-climate grape varieties capable of surviving the harsh winters of the North while producing exceptional wines.
+Innovative yet traditional breeding programs—particularly at the University of Minnesota—have bred a new generation of cold-climate grape varieties capable of surviving the harsh winters of the North while producing exceptional wines.
 At the same time, pioneering breeder Elmer Swenson developed a remarkable collection of hardy grapes in Wisconsin that have become foundational to northern vineyards.

-These varieties can survive temperatures as low as –25°F, –35°F, and even –40°F, making vineyards possible in places once considered impossible for wine production—from Minnesota to Quebec, and increasingly throughout Vermont.
+These varieties can survive temperatures as low as –25°F, –35°F, and even –40°F, making vineyards possible in places once considered unimaginable for wine production—from Minnesota to Quebec, and throughout Vermont.

 Today, the world of grape growing has truly moved north.